n0-b-dy/dev-logs/README.md

 #### 04-10-2024.

 -I  have been learning alot on this journey, while still being confused with CSS and some doubt but persistence is key and I am farther now than I was a couple months ago.
 So I am progressing.
 Thank you for coming to my Ted Talk.

+#### 04-11-2024.

+-I have been consistenly progressing in my code and while still frustrated with the slow pace sometimes I can say I am frequently thinking about finishing my projects, thinking about code, and wanting to finally make a project on my own.
+They did say it's a journey, not a race, afterall.
+Well, I should be able to get my project up and running tonight on netlify, so better get to it then.